 People who feel they have good work-life balance work 21% harder than those who don’t, reports the Corporate Executive Board, which represents about 80% of the Fortune 500.
 Gallup found that engaged employees are 28% more productive than those who aren't engaged.
 But only 29% of workers are engaged.
 American businesses leave more than $300 billion on the table in lost productivity every year due to disengaged employees.

 Naturally, every company wants employee engagement, which means that employees put forth discretionary effort beyond the call of duty.
 What makes an employee do more than what's necessary?
 Certainly not a fatigued brain.
 The key dimension of engaged employees is energy, vigor.

-That can’t come from people who are burned out.
-You will never have engaged employees, if they are caught up in the Burnout Model of productivity.
+That can’t come from people who are following the Burnout Model of productivity.
 The main marker of burnout and chronic stress is exhaustion, the polar opposite of engagement.
 All energetic resources have been depleted—mentally, physically, emotionally.

 It’s time for a new performance model, one that’s actually based on what the science says works.
-Let’s trade exhaustion for the Effective Model.
-The goal is to eliminate the bottlenecks that drain attention and engagement through things like interruption and information management, make operations more effective and less aggravating with better time management, manage demands, refuel the brain, and allow employees the sense that they can take adequate care of responsibilities outside the office.
+Let’s trade exhaustion for the Sustainable Performance Model and focused attention.
+The goal is to eliminate the bottlenecks that drain attention and engagement through things such as interruption and information management, making operations more effective and less aggravating with better time management, managing demands, refueling the brain, and allowing employees the sense that they can take adequate care of responsibilities outside the office.